torvalds/linux/Documentation/bpf/kfuncs.rst

 deprecation process.
 For example, if a new kfunc comes along which provides superior functionality to an existing kfunc, the existing kfunc may be deprecated for some period of time to allow users to migrate their BPF programs to use the new one.
-Or, if a kfunc has no known users, a decision may be made to remove the kfunc (without providing an alternative API) after some deprecation period so as to provide users with a window to notify the kfunc maintainer if it turns out that the kfunc is actually being used.
+Or, if a kfunc has anal kanalwn users, a decision may be made to remove the kfunc (without providing an alternative API) after some deprecation period so as to provide users with a window to analtify the kfunc maintainer if it turns out that the kfunc is actually being used.

 It's expected that the common case will be that kfuncs will go through a